jonacruz89/SAWARATSUKI.ServiceLogos/docs/README.md

 [English README](README.md) | [日本語 README](README-ja.md) | [简体中文 README](README-zhHans.md) | [繁體中文 README](README-zhHant.md)

-# ServiceLogos
+# Archive ServiceLogos

-Hello, good morning, good evening.
-This is a repository created by Sawaratsuki to upload logos of various services.
+> [!IMPORTANT]
+> This repository has been archived.
+> The new Repository is available on GitHub
+Reason for archiving
+Because there was a license problem by granting CC BY-NC-SA 4.0 at first.
+I decided to make a new repository.
+Sorry about that.

 > [!WARNING]

 > The logos here are not official logos.
-> The contents of this repository are prohibited from being used for AI.

 # License